CATHEDRAL CITY POOL RESURFACING

 - Pebble Aggregate: This aggregate is available in many options, including PebbleTec, PebbleSheen, Bead Crete, and Hydrazzo.

-This fine pool finish is durable, pleasing to the eye, and easy to maintain.
-Diamond Brite has all those qualities and more.
 Diamond Brite is permeated with beautiful natural quartz crystals, one of Earth’s hardest and purest minerals.
 When these quartz aggregates are combined with polymer cement and non-fading Quartz crystals, they create an incredible spectrum of colors.
 Diamond Brite is impervious to harsh pool chemicals and the intense UV rays from the sun.
-The strength of the natural quartz resists stains and etching.
-And unlike plaster pools, Diamond Brite pools can be drained without being damaged.
+The strength of the natural quartz resists stains and etching and unlike plaster pools, Diamond Brite pools can be drained without being damaged.
 Diamond Brite comes in 17 different colors.
 Each one reflects the water, sky, and surroundings uniquely.

-Glass tiles can add incredible beauty to swimming pools.
-These are available in many shapes, colors, and finishes.
-They can add class and elegance to any pool.
+Glass tiles can add incredible beauty to swimming pools and these are available in many shapes, colors, and finishes adding class and elegance to any pool.
 Glass tiles are the most durable of all finishes we offer.
 They can be installed in a pool’s waterline, steps, edges, water walls, sun shelf, or interior or outer walls.
 Also, glass is a beautiful choice for pool tile because it refracts sunlight and reflects the water’s movement.
 The installation procedure of glass tiles is a bit more labor-intensive, which usually means overall higher costs.
 However, the results are spectacular, and no other type of tile compares to it.

 In the industry, a pebble finish is known as an aggregate finish.
 People in the industry make the common mistake of calling a pebble pool finish “Pebble-Tec” because that is a major brand.
 However, it is just one brand of many.
 Pebble-Tec has the greatest recognition in the industry because it was the first company to patent the specific process.
 Still, just as in the case of quartz finishes, several manufacturers make pebble aggregate finishes.